 Participating members submit a list of 10 UFOs (unfinished projects), in any order.
-A number is drawn, which represents the number on each participant’s list that she is challenged to finish by the deadline, which is usually 2 months away.
+A completed project is to be finished by the deadline, which is usually 2 months away.
 Those completing their UFO by the deadline are eligible for prizes.

 Twice a year 15-20 members travel to the Mercy Retreat Center in Auburn for a long weekend of sewing and fun.
 This is a great alternative for those who don’t want to travel far, who need to go home for pets or family, or who can’t take the altitude at Lake Tahoe.
 Private rooms, good food, wonderful setting.